jcubic/lips/docs/docs/lips/intro.md

 :::

-You can abstract the use of iteration protocol with a macro, but to have real `yield` keyword like syntax you need `call/cc`.
+You can abstract the use of iteration protocol with a macro, but to have a real `yield` keyword like syntax, you need `call/cc`.

 You can also define generators inside JavaScript using `self.eval` (JavaScript global `eval`):